DYNATUNE-XL SUSPENSION DESIGN MODULE - KINEMATIC Modeling

 DYNATUNE-xL SUSPENSION DESIGN MODULE - SUSPENSION ARCHITECTURE LIBRARY

 The GENERIC approach of the calculation algorithm permits creating a large database of Suspension Configurations from simple Trailing Arm configurations to full blown 5 Link Multi-Link Suspensions.
-Below a selection of possibly to be created Suspension Types:

 Running Clockwise starting at 12 o'clock: